|

 CUDA Programming Guide Also perhaps?
 Programming Massively Parallel Processors (3rd Edition) is recommended but not required.
 Amazon Link. |

-Office Hours: | We will post some Zoom links for Zoom screen sharing and interactive Zoom sessions with the TAs. |
+Office Hours: | We will post links on Piazza for Office hours with the TAs. |

 Piazza and HW Submission: |